 Awards are made annually on a case-by-case basis.
 The granting of any award, and the number of awards made, are not pre-determined in any year.

 The recipient of Bill Thomas Park Volunteer Award is selected by an ad hoc committee created annually under the auspices of the Park and Recreation Commission.

 Nominations may only be submitted by an individual (the nominator) other than the nominee.
 A nominator may submit more than one nomination, but a separate application must be submitted for each nomination.

-Nominations are now being accepted through Feb.
-4, 2022.
+Nominations are being accepted for the 2022 Bill Thomas Park Volunteer Award now through May 12, 2023.
 Each nomination should include:

 - A completed online nomination form that identifies both the nominee and the nominator by providing the full name of the individual or group, address, phone number and email.

 - A written nomination statement (not more than two pages in length) that describes the volunteer activities of the nominee(s), including the time committed; the type of work activity involved, including number of hours contributed (if available); and the resources employed (including other volunteers).
 The evidence presented must address how the volunteer activities and accomplishments were exemplary, sustainable, and of significant impact or importance.
 It should also describe and document the extent to which the activities have and will continue to enhance Arlington’s parklands, natural resources and habitats, and outdoor public spaces.

 - A written stewardship statement (not more than one page in length) that contains a brief description of the nominee’s role and individual initiative displayed while conducting the volunteer activities.
 It should also address the nominee’s steward-leader role in the community by discussing how the volunteer activities exemplify courtesy, cooperation and respect with the public, other volunteers and County staff.
 If this is a group nomination, recent contributions of members of that group should be spelled out.